ctsit/extensible-redcap-hooks/README.md

   - `pid12/redcap_data_entry_form/9-more-stuff.php`

-## Summary of File Naming Convetion
+## Summary of File Naming Convention

 Hooks are searched for in four places, all relative to the folder in which `redcap_hooks.php` resides: